Eastern Nazarene College

-The Eastern Nazarene College (ENC) was a private, Christian college in Quincy, Massachusetts, United States.
-Established as a holiness college in Quincy, Massachusetts, in 1900, the college moved to Rhode Island for several years.
-With its expansion to a four-year curriculum, it relocated to Wollaston Park in 1919.
-It has expanded to additional sites in Quincy and, since the late 20th century, to satellite sites across the state.
-Its academic programs are primarily undergraduate, with some professional graduate education offered.
+The Eastern Nazarene College (ENC) was a private Christian college in Quincy, Massachusetts, United States.
+Established as a holiness college in Saratoga Springs, New York, in 1900, the college moved to Rhode Island for several years.
+With its expansion to a four-year curriculum, it relocated to Wollaston Park in Quincy in 1919.
+It expanded to additional sites in Quincy and, in the late 20th century, to satellite sites across the state.
+Its academic programs were primarily undergraduate, with some professional graduate education offered.

-The college stopped offering "academic activities" in May 2025.
+In June 2024, ENC announced that it would close in May 2025.

+The college had established "teach out" plans with Gordon College, Mount Vernon Nazarene University (the institution of record), and Trevecca Nazarene University.

+The campus was put on the market.
+As of December 2025, the college's campus has not been sold.